 1. Embracing the Hybrid World

-Latest research reports reveal that hybrid cloud is going to gain momentum in the coming years.
-This is mainly because many of the organizations are still split between the security control of on-premise environments and benefits of cloud environments like SaaS and PaaS models.
-Delving a little into the subject brings to limelight the need of a single platform, where a user can have access to the private cloud, on-premise private cloud, and public cloud.
+The latest research reports reveal that the hybrid cloud is going to gain momentum in the coming years.
+This is mainly because many organizations are still split between the security control of on-premises environments and the benefits of cloud environments like SaaS and PaaS models.
+Delving a little into the subject brings to the limelight the need for a single platform, where a user can have access to the private cloud, on-premises private cloud, and public cloud.

 Organizations have also started to combine public cloud resources and private cloud infrastructure with multiple public clouds and sometimes with multiple private clouds.
-In fact, latest research reveals that majority of the global technology users have been using more than one public or private cloud simultaneously.
+The latest research reveals that majority of the global technology users have been using more than one public or private cloud simultaneously.

-A shift to the hybrid cloud provides the business houses with greater flexibility and more data deployment options.
-A digital transformation to happen, needs a new breed of flexible software, simplifying your address data fragmentation challenges, across local servers and cloud services, which has hybrid cloud as the underlying architecture.
+A shift to the hybrid cloud provides business houses with greater flexibility and more data deployment options.
+A digital transformation needs a new breed of flexible software, simplifying your address data fragmentation challenges, across local servers and cloud services, which have hybrid cloud as the underlying architecture.

 2. Seeing an upsurge and inclination towards Azure and Google Cloud

-Survey discloses, that regardless of concerns over security, IT users found custom applications deployed on IaaS platforms are more secured, compared to deployments on their own datacenters.
-Cloud providers like AWS, Azure and Google cloud have built their own security and have also achieved compliance certification to meet the security issues.
-This has led Cloud platforms like AWS, Azure and Google cloud to make its way in with great popularity.
+The survey discloses, that regardless of security concerns, IT users found custom applications deployed on IaaS platforms are more secure than deployments on their data centers.
+Cloud providers like AWS, Azure, and Google Cloud have built their security and have also achieved compliance certification to meet the security issues.
+This has led Cloud platforms like AWS, Azure, and Google Cloud to make their way in with great popularity.